locka99/opcua/docs/tokio.md

 # Into

-OPC UA for Rust uses Tokio for network I/O, timers and for asynchronous scheduling.
-Tokio is basically a scheduler and library used in conjunction with Rust primitives `async` and `await` for asynchronous execution of code..
+OPC UA for Rust is asynchronous inside.
+It uses Tokio in conjunction with Rust primitives `async` and `await` and the `Future` trait for asynchronous execution of code.
+Tokio provides the scheduler, IO and timers that are used

-Within OPC UA for Rust, async is used for.
+for:

 * Listening for connections
 * Making connections